 - Are a holder of an eligible temporary-resident visa, but not visa subclasses 405 and 410.

-- Have left the country, and your working visa has been cancelled or has expired.
+- Have you left the country, and your working visa has been cancelled or has expired.

 Leaving the UK?
-File your tax refund and find out how much your owed.
+File your tax refund and find out how much you’re owed.
 No Refund – No Fee = Nothing to lose!